paulscherrerinstitute/CIO_EVM/README.md

 ## Modifications

 Modifications of the project in the GUI must be properly propagated to the TCL scripts.
-Observe the TCL console when changing anyhthing in the GUI: this helps identifying settings that have changed.
+Observe the TCL console when changing anything in the GUI: this helps identifying settings that have changed.

   1. Changes to project parameters (device, synthesis or implementation strategies or other